alex-dukhno/alex-dukhno.github.io/_posts/2020-08-29-This-August-in-my-Database-project-written-in-rust copy.md

 ## Thoughts on the Project future

 And now I would like to write about my thoughts on where this project is going.
 Since the beginning of the project, I was thinking of how to make it bigger than just a pet project that I am building in my garage.
 I started to notice how happier I am when I saw the number of stars, forks and, watchers increasing.
 How differently I am looking at the project when people contributing code in it.
 This month was full of thoughts on how I can establish a commercial open source company.
 Working through that I found out that I am missing: a team, a prototype, and a product/company name.
 My feeling is that these three things, in combination, will unlock what goal, mission my future company, is going to achieve - in simple words produce a solid business plan of how to get scalable, high performant, NewSQL database written in Rust.
+Building a prototype is a technical issue that software developers know how to fix, coming up with a name is a little bit harder, but manageable too.
+I still don't know how to gather a team.
+I feel that I need to write it in a separate post.

 Thanks for the reading.